SPS Data Processing Addendum (DPA)

-This Data Processing Addendum (“DPA”) forms part of the Terms and Conditions (“Agreement”) between Southern Payment Services (“SPS”) and You for the purchase of Payment Service, to reflect the parties’ agreement with regard to the Processing of Personal Data.
+This Data Processing Addendum (“DPA”) forms part of the Terms and Conditions (“Agreement”) between Southern Payment Systems (“SPS”) and You for the purchase of Payment Service, to reflect the parties’ agreement with regard to the Processing of Personal Data.

 By using Pin Payments, you, as the Merchant, accept and agree to our:

 It is important that all parties have a clear understanding about what data and whose data is protected under this DPA.
 The following definitions help identify the scope of this DPA, and interpretations from the Terms of Service apply to this DPA.

 “Controller” is the party that determines the purposes and means of the processing of personal data – you are the controller with respect to customer personal data.